Skip to main content

 Pretty Good Hat

-Tag: destiny
+Tag: Destiny

 🎮 I got to spend a few hours this weekend laying siege to the new dungeon that was released in Destiny 2 on Friday.
 Today, my team and I finished it!
 It’s the first time I’ve been able to play new, hard content at release and without any prior knowledge of it – and to actually complete it!
 I’m really happy that I got to do it, and I really enjoyed the time with my team to figure it all out together and successfully make our way through it.